Andela-AI-Engineering-Bootcamp/legendary-carnival/README.md

-# Project 5: LLM Output Arbitration System
+# LLM Output Arbitration System

 Multi-agent arbitration pipeline that critiques a candidate LLM response with specialized evaluators, then synthesizes those critiques into a confidence-based